Eco-Evo-Physiology

 We determine how snow cover variation over the past decade in the Sierra Nevada mountains impacts cold and energy stress of willow leaf beetles, as a model for other ectotherms that overwinter in the soil in snowy habitats.
 We consider the whole life cycle, from growing season to growing season, to develop a theoretical and empirical understanding of how snow impacts physiology, ecology and evolution of these winter-adapted beetles.

-NSF 1558159 (2014-present); with co-PIs Elizabeth Dahlhoff, Nathan Rank, and Jonathon Stillman
+NSF 1558159 (2014-2021); with co-PIs Elizabeth Dahlhoff, Nathan Rank, and Jonathon Stillman

 Peder Sather Center; with co-PIs Irja Ratikainen (NTNU) and Øystein Varpe (Bergen).